What is a CRM? You have probably heard the term Customer Relationship Management (CRM) - but what exactly does it mean?

 Each of your company's departments has a unique process- not only how they work individually, but how they work together.
 For example, think about the various stages in a sales cycle versus how your marketing department creates campaigns targeted to prospects.
 Because each department relies so heavily upon each other for success, it's important to have a defined process for how your departments function individually and how they interact with one other.

-.
+A CRM system gives you the tools to manage, measure and improve your processes.
 Creating workflow rules, for example, ensures that your sales reps follow specific stages throughout the sales cycle.
 A CRM system also allows you to automate the processes you have in place, from the sales stages your sales reps go through.
 For example, managing approvals, logging all communication between reps as well as customers.
 As a result, not only are departments working smarter on their own, but departments are working smarter together.

 2. No More Weekly Status Reports